LogicMark Freedom Alert Review

 - Pendant splash-proof, but not waterproof

-There are not that many medical alert systems for seniors free of monthly fees.
-Luckily, this one is an exception.
-Freedom Alert for veterans costs the same as for anyone else, though, so don’t expect discounts on this basis.
+There are no medical alert systems for seniors free of monthly fees—except for this one!
+Freedom Alert for veterans costs the same for anyone else.

 However, if you want one of the most affordable systems, and you don’t want to pay any monthly fees whatsoever, you can opt for this in-home solution.
 This also, unfortunately, means there’s no help center either.
 Instead, you can set up to four contact numbers to call when you press the help button, plus you can reach 911 directly.